junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 - hair from cats and other animals

-- certain medicines, especially injections of penicillin or antitoxins made from horse serum (see p.
-70)
+- certain medicines, especially injections of penicillin or antitoxins made from horse serum (see [page 70](#page-70))

 - kapok or feather pillows